php-ru/symfony-docs-ru/components/serializer.rst

 .. seealso::

-    Normalizers for the Symfony Serializer Component supporting popular web API formats (JSON-LD, GraphQL, HAL and JSONAPI) are available as part of the `API Platform`_ project.
+    Normalizers for the Symfony Serializer Component supporting popular web API formats (JSON-LD, GraphQL, OpenAPI, HAL, JSON:API) are available as part of the `API Platform`_ project.

 .. seealso::